Searching ...

 Sevierville is part of Sevier County and is about 15 miles from downtown Gatlinburg and the Great Smoky Mountains.

-What is there to do in Sevierville, TN?
+What is there to do and enjoy in Sevierville, TN?

 Sevierville is one of Tennessee’s oldest towns.
 Founded along one of the forks of the Little Pigeon River, it originated in 1795 and got its name from Tennessee’s first governor.